 - Heat oil in a wide pan and when it starts to smoke, add the eggplant in 2 batches, frying until sticky and brown.
 Add salt and pepper to this, drain and set aside

 - In the same pan, add a few more drops of oil if required and fry the shallots until soft.
-To this, add the red chilli sauce (or flakes) and minced ginger.
+To this, add the red chilli sauce (or flakes) and minced garlic.
 Saute for a few seconds

 - Meanwhile, mix the soya sauce, vinegar, corn starch, sugar, and some salt to make the Schezwan Sauce